-profile image Kshitij Banerjee (KB) Trading and Code Generation with ML, LLMs
+profile image Kshitij Banerjee (KB) Thoughts on Management, LLMs, and ML Trading

 Syncing historical data from IBKR